jonescompneurolab/hnn-core/doc/roadmap.rst

 The functionality in HNN-core will be imported into the HNN repository (to be renamed HNN-GUI)  and will be used by the interactive GUI.

-This modularization will begin with reorganization and improvements within the HNN-core repository and simplification of the HNN-GUI repository in the following steps:
+This modularization will entail reorganization and improvements within the HNN-core repository and simplification of the HNN-GUI repository in the following steps:

+-   Following best practice in open-source software design, including continuous integration testing, develop HNN-core.
+HNN-core will contain clean and reorganized code, and separate all components that interact directly with the NEURON simulator (e.g. cell and network intantiation, external drives, etc..), from those that pertain to post-processing data analysis and plotting functions (e.g. spectra lanalysis).
+    **COMPLETED FEB 2021**
+-   Convert installation procedures to PIP
+   **COMPLETED FEB 2021**
+-   Parallelization of the simulations in HNN-core via a combination of MPI and Joblib.
+   **COMPLETED FEB 2021**
+-   Reorganization of the Network class within HNN-core module to separate cortical column model from exogenous drive, and optimization routines.
+    See `gh-104`_, `gh-124`_, and `gh-129`_ for related discussions.
+    **COMPLETED FEB 2021**
+-   Develop initial HNN-core documentation and example simulations following those detailed in the HNN-GUI tutorials https://jonescompneurolab.github.io/hnn-core/stable/index.html **COMPLETED MARCH 2021**
+-   First release of HNN-Core 0.1 to the community **COMPLETED MARCH 2021**
--   Creation of two modules in the HNN-core, one of which will contain parts of the code that interact directly with the NEURON simulator (``hnn_core.simulator``), while the other module will contain post-processing data analysis and plotting functions (``hnn_core.analysis``).
-Removal of all simulation code from the HNN repository, which will be replaced with by importing from ``hnn_core.simulator`` module.
-HNN repository will then be renamed HNN-GUI.
+-   Removal of all simulation code from the HNN repository, which will be replaced with by importing from HNN-Core
--   Parallelization of the simulation in the ``hnn_core.simulator`` module via a combination of MPI and Joblib.
--   All post-processing data analysis functions will be moved from the HNN repository into the ``hnn_core.analysis`` module.
+     **COMPLETED MARCH 2021**
+-   Cleaning optimization routines in HNN-GUI to interact with HNN-core
+-   Testing HNN-GUI tutorials with HNN-Core integration
+-   Rename HNN to HNN-GUI and release updated version to the community
--   Extending ``hnn_core.simulator`` module to run batch simulations that enable parameter sweeps.
+-   Extending HNN-core to run batch simulations that enable parameter sweeps.
 -   Development of functions in HNN-GUI to enable parameter sweeps via the GUI.
--   Reorganization of the Network class within the ``hnn_core.simulator`` module to separate cortical column model from exogenous drive, and optimization routines.
-    See `gh-104`_, `gh-124`_, and `gh-129`_ for related discussions.
 -   Reorganization of Param.py file within ``hnn_core.simulator`` module to multiple files that contain smaller dictionaries of parameters related to different modules of the code.
     See `gh-104`_ for related discussions.
+-   Creation of two modules in the HNN-core, one with parts of the code that interact with the NEURON simulation of which (``hnn_core.simulator``), and one tha contains post-processing data analysis and plotting functions (``hnn_core.analysis``).

 LFP/CSD Simulation, Visualization and Data Comparison
 -----------------------------------------------------